 How much does Google Fi cost?

 Remember, Google Fi is about streamlined billing.
 So there are no hidden fees.
-Here's how a full breakdown of the costs you'll see in a Fi plan:
+Since launch, Fi has updated its offering with a number of new plans, and how much you pay depends on how many lines you're looking for.
+However, here's how a full breakdown of the costs you'll see in the lowest tier single line Fi plan:

 - For $20 per month, you get unlimited domestic talk and texting, unlimited international texting, and cellular coverage in 200+ countries.